oracle-livelabs/database/global-microservices-springdata-nosql/run-nosql-app-container/run-nosql-app-container.md

-# Deploy the Movie Stream Catalog Microservice using Container Instances
+# Deploy the Movie Stream Catalog Microservice with Container Instances

 ## Introduction